Settlements > Tyre

 Wars of the Diadochi

 Following its destruction the city was rebuilt and was taken by Seleucus I Nicator during the Wars of the Diadochi that saw the fragmentation of Alexanders massive empire.
 The entire region of Asia became the Seleucid Empire while the satrapy of Egypt was taken by Ptolemy I Soter who founded the Ptolemaic Kingdom.
-In the civilizations of Greece, Macedon and Thrace would be taken by {need name}..
+In the civilizations of Greece, Macedon and Thrace would be taken by the Romans.

 Kingdoms of the Diadochi Map - Historical Atlas (1923)